lolilo/VisuaLisPy/README.md

  * Many particulars in parsing raw input with regex, keeping in mind precedence, prioritization, maximal munch.
  * Computers can't deal with ambiguity, so syntactic ambiguity in code must be resolved somehow.
 "Time flies like an arrow; fruit flies like a banana."
  * Integrating with somebody else's code (D3.js), without documentation, may prove challenging.
 Along this line, I should document my own code as I am writing it and not simply all at the end.
 What is obvious to me at one point may no longer be obvious several weeks from now.
- * Compilers aren't so magical anymore.
-They are translators from one language to another, basically.
+ * Compilers and the existence of programming languages aren't so magical anymore.
+Compilers are translators from one language to another, basically, and I concretely see how one could go about creating an original language. tl;dr, computer languages are made-up, and you too can make one up yourself.
  * Deployment is another beast entirely.
+So that's why DevOps/release management is its own department.

 The more I learned, the more I realized how much more I want to learn.
 <br />